 We finally reached the Yal-Ku entrance.
 The entrance is small – not somewhere you are going to see hoards of giant tour buses.

-We had a rental car and turned on the narrow road to find a tiny parking lot.
+We turned on the narrow road to find a tiny parking lot.
 This part of the lagoon seems to be visited by tourists like us, just visiting on our own and not with a hotel or tour group.

 Right off the parking lot is the ticket counter.